assemblee-virtuelle/semapps/website/docs/projects.md

 *They are live with SemApps, discover.*

 ### La Fabrique des colibris
-**La Fabrique des colibiris** is a french non profit organisation which work with ecological project's holder.
-They bring their network and expertise to support the project development.
+**La Fabrique des Colibiris** is a French non-profit organization which works with ecological projects's holders.
+They bring their network and expertise to support the projects' development.

-The users can suscribe to a notification system for which they choose some parameters before suscribing. https://alertes.colibris-lafabrique.org
+Users can suscribe to a notification system to be informed by email when new projects are available online, based on their location or interests. https://alertes.colibris-lafabrique.org

-The notification system uses a SemApps bot. [to be completed by Seb]
+The notification system uses an [ActivityPub bot based on SemApps](https://github.com/reconnexion/activitypub-mailer), which listens to La Fabrique's activities.

 ### Data Food Consortium
 **DFC** is a consortium between  short food circuit actors.
 They all uses an application to handle their logicistics (stocks, shipping) without common standard.
 They can't operate natively with each others.